DOE Heat Pump Defense Production Act Program Selectees Project Summaries

 Potential impact of the project:

 Copeland’s products, expertise and innovation play a key role in improving the energy efficiency of heating and cooling solutions, including the rapidly growing market for electric heat pumps and low-GWP refrigerants.
-Copeland is also an organization that is committed to fostering job quality, equity, and diversity in the workforce while making a positive impact in our communities.
-Through employee training and development, initiatives to advance diversity, equity and inclusion, and extensive community outreach activities, the company strives to create a workplace that values and embraces the unique contributions of every individual and help build stronger, more inclusive communities that thrive on equal opportunities and mutual respect.
-The proposed investments in the residential market segment will also enable greater affordability of high efficiency heat pump technologies that reduce energy consumption, greenhouse gas emissions, and local pollutants in underserved densely populated communities.
+Copeland is also an organization that is committed to making a positive impact in our communities.
+The proposed investments in the residential market segment will also enable greater affordability of high efficiency heat pump technologies that reduce energy consumption, greenhouse gas emissions, and local pollutants.

 Project Title: Heat Pump HFO-1234yf Capacity Expansion in Geismar, LA